ratatulieoi/aureus-mobile/README.md

-i create app for tracking moneyflow. i hope this can be usefull for others
+i create app for tracking cashflow. i hope this can be usefull for others and me. update : i still use it yay